Best AI Robo-Advisor Alternatives for Retirement in 2026

 Short answer

 If you are saving for retirement, the accumulation years, an AI robo-advisor is not the only path.
-Retirement-account-friendly tools like Origin and SoFi support IRAs and rollovers inside a broader plan, Betterment and Wealthfront fully automate a long-horizon portfolio for a low fee, and Empower tracks your readiness across accounts.
+Betterment and Wealthfront fully automate a long-horizon portfolio with a glide path and rebalancing for a low fee, SoFi bundles a Roth or rollover IRA with free automated investing, and PortfolioPilot gives AI allocation guidance you act on yourself.
+Origin and Empower plan and track the long-horizon goal.
 Walnut is the alternative if you would rather chat with an AI about the real holdings in the IRA or brokerage you already own, framed against the S&P 500, and approve every trade yourself.
 There is no single best one; match it to whether you want automation, planning, or grounded research.
 Walnut is not an investment adviser.

 Saving for retirement has its own rules.
-You are putting money into tax-advantaged accounts, often an IRA or a rolled-over 401(k), over a horizon measured in decades, where small fees compound into a real drag and steady automation can matter more than any single pick.
-That is a different job from drawing retirement down, and it is a different job from active trading.
-This guide covers six tools for the accumulation years (Origin, SoFi, Betterment, Empower, Walnut, and Wealthfront), describes each on the same fields, and is honest about which support retirement accounts and where each one, including Walnut, is the wrong fit.
+You are putting money into tax-advantaged accounts, often a 401(k), a Traditional or Roth IRA, or a rolled-over 401(k), over a horizon measured in decades, where small fees compound into a real drag, a glide path can quietly de-risk the portfolio as you age, and steady automation often matters more than any single pick.
+That is a different job from drawing retirement down, and a different job from active trading.
+This guide covers seven tools for the accumulation years (Betterment, Wealthfront, SoFi, PortfolioPilot, Origin, Empower, and Walnut), describes each on the same fields, and is honest about which support retirement accounts, how much each automates, and where each one, including Walnut, is the wrong fit.
+If you are already retired and drawing income, see the alternatives for retirees instead; for the whole category, start with the AI robo-advisor alternatives roundup.

 What “robo-advisor alternative” means for retirement saving

 A robo-advisor automatically manages a portfolio for you using an algorithm.
-For retirement that usually means a diversified, hands-off account that rebalances itself for a low annual fee.
+For retirement that usually means a diversified, hands-off account that runs a glide path and rebalances itself for a low annual fee.
 An alternative is anything that meets a similar need without handing over every decision.
 For the accumulation years, the field splits into three kinds, and the split is what this guide turns on:

-- Automated robo-advisors (Betterment, Wealthfront).
-The classic hands-off route: a managed, diversified retirement portfolio that rebalances itself for a low fee, often around 0.25% a year.
+- Automated robos and account-friendly platforms (Betterment, Wealthfront, SoFi).
+The classic hands-off route: a managed, diversified retirement portfolio that runs a glide path and rebalances itself for a low fee, often around 0.25% a year (SoFi’s automated tier is free), inside an IRA or rollover.

 - Trackers and connected AI (Empower, Walnut).
 Tools that do not run a managed account but give you the view and the grounding: Empower projects your retirement readiness across accounts, and Walnut lets you ask an AI about the real holdings in the account you already own.